rabbitmq/rabbitmq-website/site/definitions-standby.md

-# Hot Standby via Continuous Definition Replication
+# Warm Standby via Continuous Definition Replication

-[VMware Tanzu RabbitMQ](./tanzu/) supports continuous schema definition replication to a remote cluster, which makes it easy to run a hot standby cluster for disaster recovery.
+[VMware Tanzu RabbitMQ](./tanzu/) supports continuous schema definition replication to a remote cluster, which makes it easy to run a warm standby cluster for disaster recovery.

 This feature is not available in the open source RabbitMQ distribution.